microsoft/azuredevopslabs/labs/vsts/pul/continuousintegration/readme.md

     ![](images/021.png)

 1. Make a minor cosmetic change, such as by tweaking the title of the document.
-Click **Commt**.
+Click **Commit**.

     ![](images/022.png)